bryanmacfarlane/sanenode/README.md

 }
 ```

-An example which would be much harder to accomplish with callbacks and even promises.
+An example which would be much harder to accomplish with callbacks and even solely promises.
 Notice async calls inside of loops, sequential code and easy try/catch error handling

 ```javascript